 5. Cellar Spiders (Daddy Long Legs)

 Cellar spiders, or daddy long legs, as they’re commonly known, live throughout the United States.
 The long legs that give them their name make them one of the biggest spiders in Florida.
-Cellar spiders’ bodies grow up to 0.4 inches long, with legs that can reach up to 2 inches across.
+Cellar spiders’ bodies grow up to 0.4 inches long, with legs reaching up to 2 inches across.
 Daddy long legs eat small insects, like flies and ants.
 They can be found in most urban settings; they’re completely harmless to humans.

 4. Widow Spiders (Including Southern, Northern, Brown, and Black)

 Number four on our list of the biggest spiders in Florida is the widow spider.
 Black widows are famously known for their red hourglass markings, and for their potent venom.
 Females of this genus grow to about twice the size of males.
 Adult widow spider’s bodies can reach half an inch in length, with legs up to 1.5 inches across.